 Variants

-• Others distinguish these two patterns by saying that Template Method uses inheritance while Strategy uses delegation (delegating the algorithm to another section of code).
-We find this particular distinction as artificially limiting, since the idea behind Template Method can be applied even without inheritance.
+- Others distinguish these two patterns by saying that Template Method uses inheritance while Strategy uses delegation (delegating the algorithm to another section of code).
+We find this particular distinction as artificially limiting, since the idea behind Template Method can be applied even without inheritance and can also be viewed as delegation.

 References